CAABAG/ConsoleSnake/README.md

-A snake game made for Windows console in CodeBlocks by me.
+# A snake game made for Windows console in CodeBlocks by me. #

+In order to build a project with Premake while using Visual Studio 2019 use the batch file provided.

+If you're not using Visual Studio 2019, check out the official Premake 5 User Guide found here: https://github.com/premake/premake-core/wiki

+### After building a project move level.txt file into the project/executable directory ###

 My warsztat.gd repository: https://warsztat.gd/user/CAABAG

-### After building a project move level.txt file into the project/executable directory ###

-In order to build a project with Premake type premake5 --help in your Command Line or check out the official Premake 5 User Guide found here: https://github.com/premake/premake-core/wiki